-This is a 26-page ebook from the Australian Curriculum Geography series that covers:
+This is a 26-page digital unit from the Australian Curriculum Geography series that covers:

 The similarities and differences between places in terms of their type of settlement, demographic characteristics and the lives of the people who live there (ACHGK019)